REFUGE2 Challenge: A Treasure Trove for Multi-Dimension Analysis and Evaluation in Glaucoma Screening: Results

-Table \ref{tab:task2-online} and Table \ref{tab:task2-onsite} summarize the OD and OC Dice and vCDR MAE metrics of each team on the online and onsite set.
-From the two tables, we can see that the Dice values of OD are greater than that of OC, which is mainly because OC are smaller and more difficult to segment.
-Specifically, on the online set, MAI reached the best segmentation performance according to the rules reported in \nameref{challenge_evaluation} with OD Dice of 0.966, OC Dice of 0.880, and vCDR MAE of 0.037.
-The cheeron and CBMIBrand teams were the second and third places.
-To compare the statistical significance of the differences in the metric values of the top three teams, we adopted Mann-Whitney U hypothesis test with $\alpha=0.05$.
-For OD segmentation, compared with cheeron and CBMIBrand, MAI was not statistical significantly different with respect to them (cheeron p=0.8037, CBMIBrand p=0.3715).
-No statistical significant different results also occurred among the first team respect to the second and third teams for OC segmentation (cheeron p=0.1821, CBMIBrand p=0.0889) and vCDR evaluation (cheeron p=0.2521, CBMIBrand p=0.1814).
-On the onsite set, the first place was cheeron with OD Dice of 0.961, OC Dice of 0.865, and vCDR MAE of 0.055.
-For OD segmentation, compared with MAI and VUNO EYE TEAM-the second and third teams, respectively-the differences were not significant (MAI p=0.5879, CBMIBrand p=0.5075).
-For OC segmentation, the differences in the OC Dice values achievedy by cheeron were statistically significant with respect to VUNO EYE TEAM (p=$1.0047\times10^{-6}$), except to MAI (p=0.1057).
-For vCDR estimation, cheeron was with no significant differences with respect to the MAI and VUNO EYE TEAM (MAI p0.0715, VUNO EYE TEAM p=0.0795).
-The distribution of OD Dice, OC Dice and vCDR MAE values of each team on the online and onsite sets are represented as boxplots in Figs.~\ref{fig:task2-boxes-online} and \ref{fig:task2-boxes-onsite}.
+\textit{Segmentation of Optic Disc and Cup}.
+Table~\ref{tab:task2-online} and Table~\ref{tab:task2-onsite} summarize the OD and OC Dice and vCDR MAE metrics of each team on the online and onsite sets.
+From the tables, we can see that the performances of OC and OD segmentation models on these two sets are close, which indicates that these segmentation models have better generalization ability.
+Meanwhile, we can also find that the Dice values of OD are greater than those of OC, which is mainly because OC is smaller and more difficult to segment.
+Specifically, on the online set, MAI reaches the best segmentation performance with OD Dice of 0.966, OC Dice of 0.880, and vCDR MAE of 0.037.
+To compare the statistical significance of the differences in the metric values of the top three teams, we adopt Mann-Whitney U hypothesis test with $\alpha=0.05, n_1=n_2=400$.
+For OD segmentation, compared with 2nd (cheeron) and 3rd (VUNO EYE TEAM) teams, MAI was not statistical significantly different with respect to them (cheeron $p_{value}=0.8037$, VUNO EYE TEAM $p_{value}=0.3715$).
+No statistical significant different results also occurred among the 1st team respect to the 2nd and 3rd teams for OC segmentation (cheeron $p_{value}=0.1821$, VUNO EYE TEAM $p_{value}=0.0889$) and vCDR evaluation (cheeron $p_{value}=0.2521$, VUNO EYE TEAM $p_{value}=0.1814$).
+On the onsite set, the 1st place is cheeron with OD Dice of 0.961, OC Dice of 0.865, and vCDR MAE of 0.055.
+For OD segmentation, compared with MAI and VUNO EYE TEAM-the 2nd and 3rd teams, respectively-the differences are not significant (MAI $p_{value}=0.5879$, VUNO EYE TEAM $p_{value}=0.5075$).
+For OC segmentation, the differences in the OC Dice values achieved by cheeron is statistically significant with respect to VUNO EYE TEAM ($p_{value}=1.0047 \times 10^{-6}$), except to MAI ($p_{value}=0.1057$).
+For vCDR estimation, cheeron is with no significant differences with respect to the MAI and VUNO EYE TEAM (MAI $p_{value}=0.0715$, VUNO EYE TEAM $p_{value}=0.0795$).